SAP-archive/teched2020-DEV164/exercises/ex5/README.md

   });
 ````

 5. Add the modules `sap/ui/core/IconColor` and `sap/m/MessageToast` as dependencies to the `Sensors.controller.js`.
-You'll use them lateron during this exercise.
+You'll use them later on during this exercise.

 ***SensorManager/webapp/controller/Sensors.controller.js***